 “Without deep self-examination and under stress, we tend to react the (unpleasant) ways that our parents did with us,” Walfish points out.
 But don’t worry; history isn’t doomed to repeat itself.
 “Consulting with a child development or parenting specialist or a therapist can be very useful because hearing their own voice speak the truth out loud make feelings a reality or bring the unconscious to our awareness.
 This frees you to have options and make better choices in your parenting.”

-Quotes on parenting and authoritarian parenting
+Quotes on authoritarian parenting

 “Most parents assume that strict parenting produces better – behaved kids.
 However, research studies on discipline consistently show that strict, or authoritarian, child – raising actually produces unhappy kids who feel bad about themselves and behave worse than other kids — and therefore get punished more.” — Dr. Laura Markham, author of Peaceful Parent, Happy Kids